Shao-Group/aletsch/README.md

 ```
 The assembled transcripts from all these samples will be written to `output.gtf`.

 meta-scallop support the following parameters.
+It also supports all parameters
+that needed in the core algorithm of Scallop.
+Dry run `meta-scallop` for more
+details.

  Parameters | Default Value | Description
  ------------------------- | ------------- | ----------